-Since January 1, 2012, we have engaged in the following transactions with our executive officers, directors and holders of more than 5% of our voting securities, and affiliates of our executive officers, directors and 5% stockholders.
+Since January 1, 2013, we have engaged in the following transactions with our executive officers, directors and holders of more than 5% of our voting securities, and affiliates of our executive officers, directors and 5% stockholders.
 We believe that all of the transactions described below were made on terms no less favorable to us than could have been obtained from unaffiliated third parties:

-- Initial public offering.
-On April 3, 2012, Gary L. Crocker, our Chairman of the Board, his wife, certain members of Mr. Crocker's family and certain entities controlled by Mr. Crocker or members of his family purchased an aggregate of 186,426 shares of our common stock in our initial public offering at the initial public offering price of \$7.00 per share, for an aggregate purchase price of \$1,304,982.
-Mr. and Mrs. Crocker, certain members of Mr. Crocker's family, certain trusts established for members of Mr. Crocker's family and certain entities controlled by Mr. Crocker or members of his family are parties to a Shareholder Voting Agreement, dated December 20, 2010, or the Crocker voting agreement, pursuant to which the parties to the agreement have agreed to vote his, her or its shares as directed by Crocker Ventures, LLC.
-Mr. Crocker is the President, Manager and Chairman of Crocker Ventures, LLC and in connection therewith shares voting control over all of the shares subject to the Crocker voting agreement. - Silver Creek Pharmaceuticals, Inc. convertible notes.
-On December 21, 2012, Silver Creek Pharmaceuticals, Inc., or Silver Creek, a majority owned subsidiary of ours, entered into a Note Purchase Agreement pursuant to which it issued convertible notes to various lenders in aggregate principal amounts of \$1.6 million on December 21, 2012 and \$280,000 on February 11, 2013.
-Mr. Crocker and Crocker Ventures, LLC purchased an aggregate of \$200,000 of the convertible notes issued on December 21, 2012.
-The convertible notes bear interest at 6% and will mature and convert, along with accrued interest, into Silver Creek Series A preferred stock on December 31, 2013.
-If at any time prior to maturity Silver Creek enters into a qualifying equity financing, defined as a sale or series of related sales of equity securities prior to the maturity date and resulting in at least \$4.0 million of gross proceeds, the notes will automatically convert into that financing at a 25% discount. - Sanofi.
+• Sanofi.
 In September 2009, we entered into a license and collaboration agreement with Sanofi, a holder of more than 5% of our voting securities, for the development and commercialization of MM-121.
 Under this agreement, we granted Sanofi an exclusive, royalty-bearing, worldwide right and license to develop and commercialize MM-121 in exchange for payment by Sanofi of an upfront license fee of \$60.0 million, up to \$410.0 million in potential development and regulatory milestone payments, of which we have already received \$25.0 million, up to \$60.0 million in potential sales milestone payments and tiered, escalating royalties beginning in the sub-teen double digits based on net sales of MM-121 in the United States and beginning in the high single digits based on net sales of MM-121 outside the United States.
 We have the right, but not the obligation, to co-promote and commercialize MM-121 in the United States and to participate in the development of MM-121 through Phase 2 proof of concept trials, which we are currently conducting.
 If we co-promote MM-121 in the United States, we will be responsible for paying our sales force costs and a specified percentage of direct medical affairs, marketing and promotion costs for MM-121 in the United States and will be eligible to receive tiered, escalating royalties beginning in the high teens based on net sales of MM-121 in the United States.
 We are also entitled to an increase in the royalty rate if a diagnostic product is actually used with MM-121 in the treatment of solid tumor indications.
 Sanofi is responsible for all development and manufacturing costs for MM-121.
-Although Sanofi will ultimately be responsible for manufacturing MM-121 under the agreement, we are currently manufacturing MM-121 for use in ongoing clinical trials.
-Sanofi has assumed responsibility for all manufacturing of MM-121 for Phase 3 clinical trials.
+We have completed our manufacturing obligations under the agreement, and Sanofi has assumed responsibility for all manufacturing of MM-121.
 Sanofi reimburses us for internal time at a designated full-time equivalent rate per year and reimburses us for direct costs and services related to the development and manufacturing of MM-121.
-During 2012, we received \$5 million in milestone payments and \$44,263,683 in reimbursements from Sanofi.
+During 2013, we received \$43,080,578 in reimbursements from Sanofi.